Azure/bicep-types-az/generated/servicefabricmanagedclusters/microsoft.servicefabric/2021-01-01-preview/types.md

 * **adminPassword**: string: VM admin user password.
 * **adminUserName**: string (Required): VM admin user name.
 * **allowRdpAccess**: bool: Setting this to true enables RDP access to the VM.
 The default NSG rule opens RDP port to internet which can be overridden with custom Network Security Rules.
 The default value for this setting is false.
 * **applicationTypeVersionsCleanupPolicy**: [ApplicationTypeVersionsCleanupPolicy](#applicationtypeversionscleanuppolicy): The policy used to clean up unused versions.
+When the policy is not specified explicitly, the default unused application versions to keep will be 3.
 * **azureActiveDirectory**: [AzureActiveDirectory](#azureactivedirectory): The settings to enable AAD authentication on the cluster.
 * **clientConnectionPort**: int: The port used for client connections to the cluster.
 * **clients**: [ClientCertificate](#clientcertificate)[]: Client certificates that are allowed to manage the cluster.